radiantlogic-v8/documentation-new/documentation/sys-admin-guide/replication-monitoring-tab.md

 # Replication Monitoring Tab

-RadiantOne Universal Directory (HDAP) stores across multiple sites/data centers support multi-master replication.
+RadiantOne Universal Directory (HDAP) stores across clusters support multi-master replication.
 This type of replication is referred to as inter-cluster replication.
 The state of inter-cluster replication can be monitored from the Replication Monitoring Tab.

 ## Central Journal Replication